openproblems-bio/openproblems/website/content/results/multimodal_data_integration.md

 weight = 20  # Order that this section will appear.

-title = "Multimodal Data Integration" subtitle = "Realigning multimodal measurements of the same cell using various technologies"
+title = "Multimodal Data Integration" subtitle = "*Realigning multimodal measurements of the same cell*"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.